-Teachina and Learnina Methods
+Teaching and Learning Methods

 You will be taught through a combination of lectures, tutorials, practical classes, coursework and projects.
-In Part III you will undertake a research project.
-In Part IV you will undertake an extended individual research project, a skills module, and a current research module which will help you develop your skills to critically analyse research and to present your research to both a scientific and lay audience.
+In Part 3 you will undertake an independent research project.
 Throughout the programme you will undertake independent reading both to supplement and consolidate the taught material and to broaden your knowledge and understanding of Biomedical Sciences.